 As part of our Mental Health and Wellness initiatives, Mental Health Workshops On-Demand are available at a time of convenience for you to access.
 Workshops will be pre-recorded in a video format and posted on different days throughout the semester.

 These community agencies and organizations offer specialized mental health services in a variety of important areas.
 Explore their websites to learn more about what they offer.

 This online resource provides self-help information on anxiety disorders, stress, depression, panic attacks, and more.
-It also has information on community programs and workshops in British Columbia, a video library, an audio section, access to the MindShift app, and a dedicated section for youth.
+It also access to the MindShift app, and a dedicated section for youth.

 The Crisis Centre provides free and confidential emotional support 24 hours a day, seven days a week through phone lines and online chats.
 The Crisis Centre also provides workshops about mental and emotional wellness, and information on suicide prevention on their website.

 QMunity aims to respond to the needs of British Columbia’s queer, trans and Two-Spirit communities.
 The organization provides free counselling, support groups, information and referrals, and youth one-on-one peer support.